QCrypt/website-2021/content/online-conference.md

         * **If necessary, try to get a bit of a discussion going by asking questions yourself.**
     * Make sure to stay within the allotted time slot.
     * Thank the speaker(s) at the end of the session.
-    * Announce that the speaker(s) will be available for further questions in the "Meet the Speaker" (if this is indeed the case).
+    * Announce that the speaker(s) will be available for further questions in the “Meet the Speakers” tab in the “Presentation area” of meetanyway (if this is indeed the case).

 ## Follow us on Twitter